 Mr. Rush is active as a clinician and adjudicator throughout the United States.
-He is author of three highly touted books, Habits of a Successful Musician, Habits of a Successful Band Director, and The Evolution of a Successful Band Director with GIA Publications.
+He has presented clinics at major conferences in thirteen states, including the 2006 Midwest International Band and Orchestra Clinic, and has presented workshops at several universities and school districts.
+He is the author of two highly touted books, Habits of A Successful Band Director and The Evolution of A Successful Band Director for GIA Publications and has co-authored a new method books for band entitled Habits of A Successful Musician and Habits of a Successful Middle School Band Director.
 He has been the recipient of the National Band Association’s Citation of Excellence on five occasions and was named Teacher of the Year in 2004.
 He is Nationally Board Certified by NBPTS.
-In 2010, Mr. Rush was elected into the prestigious American Bandmasters Association.
+In 2010, Mr. Rush was elected into the prestigious American Bandmasters Association, and in 2011 was named to the Bandworld Legion of Honor administered by the John Philip Sousa Foundation.
+He currently serves on the Board of Directors of the National Band Association and also serves as vice-president of the South Carolina Band Directors Association.
+Other professional affiliations include WASBE, Phi Beta Mu, and Phi Mu Alpha.

 Non-Stuffy Assessment For Instrumentalists - Music EducationThis session presents successful strategies for effective assessment in the rehearsal setting.
 Performance-based assessment is built on the premise that students must improve as a player and musician and master the concepts that are being evaluated.
 This workshop deals with the following: